ZaQuarius15/programming-univbasics-4-creating-and-updating-hash-key-value-pairs/README.md

 #=> {:name=>"Sam", :age=>32}
 ```

-Using the bracket-equals method, we can mutate any value stored inside a hash.
+Using the bracket-equals method, we can change any value stored inside a `Hash`.
-All we need to know is the associated key.
+All we need to know is the "cordinate:" the associated key.

 ## Adding Keys and Values to a Hash